Alaska Boat Registration Fees, DMV Renewal & Title Rules (2026)

 Must Register

-All motorized vessels must be registered with the Alaska DMV.
-Non-powered boats require registration only if an auxiliary motor is added or if used as a sport fishing guide's boat.
+All boats principally used in Alaska must be registered with the Alaska DMV unless an exemption applies.
+Non-powered boats are generally exempt unless an auxiliary power unit is added or the boat is used as a sport fishing guide's boat.

 Exemptions